rainlanguage/dotrain/docs/variables/recordtomap_1.md

 # Function recordToMap()

-Conver a Record (a key/value pair object) to a equivelant Map.
+Conver a Record (a key/value pair object) to a equivalent Map.
 Map keys will be of type acceptable by Record constructor, which are string, number or symbol.

 <b>Signature:</b>